SAP-archive/iot-edge-samples/predictive-python/README.md

 ### SAP Edge Services, cloud edition

-For cloud edition, a working IoT Services Gateway Edge (REST) is required, with the SAP Edge Services Persistence Service installed.
+For cloud edition, a working SAP IoT Edge Platform (REST) is required, with the SAP Edge Services Persistence Service installed.

-The following needs to be setup on IoT Services as a data model to permit the predictive module to analyze correctly the data and to send the results back into the system.
-To create the entries, login to the IoT Services cockpit with the same tenant that your gateway uses.
+The following needs to be setup on SAP IoT as a data model to permit the predictive module to analyze correctly the data and to send the results back into the system.
+To create the entries, use the APIs of SAP IoT.

 1. Create the capabilities
 - **capabilityAlternateId:**	color